 East Fremantle Town Hall and Plympton Post Office

 A four horse dray stands in Canning Highway in front of the Plympton Post Office (name changed to East Fremantle in 1899); which opened on 14.03.1898.
 The first Post Master, J. Adams, was appointed in March 1898.

 Next to the left is the Police Station, Quarters and Lock up.
 The Fire Station was a shed next to the Police Station.
 In the centre is the East Fremantle Town Hall.
 The architect for this building was Joseph F. Allen and the foundation stone was laid by Sir John Forrest in 1899.

 Photograph 707 from the Fremantle City Library Local History Photographic Collection.
 Date c.
 1906.
 Text from the Library entry.
-Signage on the former post office indicates that it's an antique shop, but it seems to be closed.
-The corner with Stirling Highway is now immediately after that building.
+Signage on the former post office indicates that it was an antique shop, but it is long closed.
+The corner with Stirling Highway is now immediately after that building to the west.

 East Fremantle Town Hall and St Peter's Church

 East Fremantle Town Hall decorated for the visit of Queen Elizabeth.
 Next to the left is St Peter's Church of England on the corner of Duke Street.The adjacent building was erected in 1908 for Dr A T White and later used as a presbytery for Roman Catholic Clergy.
 The ornate residence had attractive figures modelled by A Burvill.

 Photograph 2411 from the Fremantle City Library Local History Photographic Collection, date 1954.
 Text from the Library entry.